ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 ## Changelog

+### 0.5.3 (2020-06-05)
+* (René) bug fix: new temperatures set when current profile is changed
+* (René) refactoring HeatingControlVis to avoid exceptions like "Cannot read property 'val' of null"

 ### 0.5.2 (2020-05-25)
 * (René) bug fix: log a warning if actors are configured but UseActors are off